-Lenses introduces Data Policies, a new module for protecting your data in motion.
-Lenses Data Policies, enables users to create secure and govern sensitive data as it flows, shared or analysed via Lenses Platform.
+Lenses Data Policies module can protect data in motion.
+As a user you can track, secure and govern your sensitive data, as it flows, is shared or analysed via Lenses.

-Data protection of sensitive data is not a new problem.
+Data protection of sensitive or classified data is not a new problem.
 Analyzing and acting on data insights in real time requires to address risk for data in motion.
-Data officers can set centralised rules, based on Lenses Data Policies redaction modes, so that sensitive data can be protected while it gets analysed
+As a Data officer you can set up global Data Policies and secure data via redaction modes, so that sensitive data can be protected while it gets analysed.

-Lenses will automatically apply the rules to the relevant datasets, in the case of Apache Kafka the topics, which will reflect the changes to Lenses endpoints: web user interface, integration APIs, native clients or JDBC driver.
+Lenses will automatically detect and apply rules to the relevant datasets, in the case of Apache Kafka the topics, across all APIs and client libraries.

 Protect your data in motion¶

 Individuals, as well as businesses, face challenges protecting Personally Identifiable Information (PII).
-As individuals, we are responsible for exposing our own information to the risk of being sold for malicious usage.
+Individuals are responsible for exposing their own information and understand the risks.
 However, businesses have a greater liability for exposing sensitive customer data.
 And since businesses are built on top of people and processes, they are fully responsible for their employee’s actions and how well their internal processes avoid exposing PII.

-Businesses that don’t protect their customers and employees personally identifiable information, risk paying a substantial fine as well as incur reputation damage in case of a data breach.
+Businesses that don’t protect their customers and employees personally identifiable information, risk paying substantial fines as well as incur reputation damage in case of a data breach.

 According to the Guide to Protecting the Confidentiality of Personally Identifiable Information (PII) from NIST (National Institute of Standards and Technology), organizations should identify and manage all PII residing in their environments.